 Can stress cause fatty liver?

 While stress itself does not directly cause a fatty liver, it can contribute to the risk.
-High stress levels can lead to unhealthy eating habits and weight gain, both of which are major risk factors.
-Similarly, anxiety does not cause fatty liver on its own, but the lifestyle choices that sometimes come with it, such as poor diet and lack of exercise, can increase your risk.
+High stress can cause unhealthy eating and weight gain.
+Both are major risk factors for fatty liver.
+Anxiety itself does not cause fatty liver.
+Yet, it can lead to poor habits like eating junk food and not exercising, which raise your risk.

 Can high blood pressure cause fatty liver?